 PFAS Release Response

 The NDEP has not formally declared that PFAS releases are subject to environmental cleanup requirements under NAC 445A.226 to 445A.22725 (Action Levels for Contaminated Sites).
-At this time there are no clear reportable triggers or quantities of PFAS in the environment that must trigger corrective actions, and the regulatory landscape across State and Federal governments is in flux as it relates to health-based standards and cleanup levels.
+At this time there are no clear reportable triggers or quantities of PFAS in the environment that must trigger corrective actions, and the regulatory landscape across state and federal governments is in flux as it relates to health-based standards and cleanup levels.
 However, future federal or state action in the upcoming years will likely result in modification to Nevada’s soil, groundwater, and surface water response and cleanup programs.
-The Action Plan envisions the following considerations for cleanup and response actions at this time, including triggers for changes to the regulatory framework:
+The Action Plan recommends considering the following for cleanup and response actions at this time, including triggers for changes to the regulatory framework:

 Federal action that results in the listing of any PFAS as a hazardous substance under 40 CFR Part 302 would immediately result in the application of Nevada release reporting requirements under NAC 445A.345 to NAC 445A.348 and corrective action requirements under NAC 445A.226 to 445A.22725 for that PFAS.